 - 1. Place the vehicle on a level surface.

-- 2. Lift the hood up.
+- 2. Remove front faceplate

 - 3. Check:

 - start the engine, warm it up for several minutes, and then turn it off.

 - coolant level

 Before checking the coolant level, wait a few minutes until the coolant has settled.